A home to hackers, the dark web means it has never been easier to target personal and customer data

 Some more shocking statistics: the average time to identify a breach was 197 days, and the average time to contain a data breach once identified was 69 days.
 However, companies who contained a breach in less than 30 days saved over $1 million (£760,000) compared to those that took more than 30 days.

 One area of the business that’s frequently targeted by hackers is the company website, often a goldmine of customer data.
 The good news is, there are several ways to safeguard this data and prevent a breach.

 Another vulnerability often exploited by groups like Magecart stems from the use of third-party vendors on your website, which hackers can use as an entry point to your organization, compromising your website security.
-MarSec™ can help you manage third party technologies by whitelisting approved vendors and managing and updating policies in real time.
+MarSec™ can help you manage third-party technologies by allowing only approved vendors and managing and updating policies in real time.